 - 1. Consult the Best Available Information (BAI) to identify relevant datasets and prepare lists and maps of potential HCV accordingly.
 See Appendix 2 for examples of BAI. - 2.
-Consult experts and other knowledgeable stakeholders to identify High Conservation Values (HCV). - 3.
+Consult Expert(s) and other knowledgeable stakeholders to identify High Conservation Value(s) (HCV). - 3.
 Undertake a threat assessment of management activities on identified HCV. - 4.
 Identify management required to maintain and/or enhance identified HCV. - 5.
-Develop a program of 'periodic monitoring' and adaptive management as required. - 6.
-Consult stakeholders on assessment, management, and monitoring.
-Records of consultation are logged into the Stakeholder Register of the Integrated Management System (IMS). - 7.
-Finalise assessment and implement management and monitoring plan.
+Develop a program of 'periodic monitoring' and adaptive management as required.

-Reviewed By: Environmental Manager Review w Date: 9/05/2024 Printout Date: 26 June 2024 Approved By: General Manager - Operations Appro ved Date: 24/06/2024 Page 10 of 42
+Ref: 400001 Uncontrolled document when printed Version: 40 Reviewed By: Environmental Manager Review Date: 16/04/2025 Printout Date: 24 July 2025 Approved By: General Manager - Operations Approved Date: 28/07/2025 Page 11 of 43